-- Java Compiler
+- · Java Compiler

 - Java Virtual Machine (JVM)

-- Fast VM for OpenVMS Alpha
+- · Compaq Fast VM for OpenVMS Alpha

 - Java Class Libraries

 - Java Applet Viewer

-- Java Debugger and other tools
+- · Java Debugger and other tools

-- A POSIX threads (pthreads) implementation that provides increased performance on multiprocessor systems - Flexible options for representing UNIX directory and file specifications on OpenVMS systems
+- A POSIX threads (pthreads) implementation that provides increased performance on multiprocessor systems

+- Flexible options for representing UNIX directory and file specifications on OpenVMS systems

-The SDK now includes the Fast VM, which is new Just-In-Time (JIT) compiler technology designed to provide optimal Java run-time performance on OpenVMS Alpha systems.
-The Fast VM offers significant performance advantages over the Classic JIT provided with the SDK.
+The Compaq SDK now includes the Compaq Fast VM, which is new Just-In-Time (JIT) compiler technology designed to provide optimal Java run-time performance on OpenVMS Alpha systems.
+The Fast VM offers significant performance advantages over the Classic JIT provided with the Compaq SDK.

-Services for the SDK, for the Java Platform are provided under existing OpenVMS operating system service agreements.
+Services for the Compaq Software Development Kit (SDK), for the Java Platform are provided under existing OpenVMS operating system service agreements.

-HP Extensible Markup Language (XML) Technology
+Compaq Extensible Markup Language (XML) Technology

-To give applications the ability to parse, generate, manipulate, validate, and transform the HP Extensible Markup Language (XML) documents and data, the following components are provided using open source software from the Apache Software Foundation:
+To give applications the ability to parse, generate, manipulate, validate, and transform Extensible Markup Language (XML) documents and data, the following components are provided using open source software from the Apache Software Foundation: